ldai100/ZoneSchoolAPI/README.md

 ## How it works
 This service is written using Spring Boot and gets it's data from https://www.schools.nyc.gov

-All data are available in public
+All data are available in public and parsed using JSOUP

 ## How to run
 To run locally